semiprime/pygenda/docs/known_issues.md

-* Import functionality is work-in-progress (can't specify todo list, can't replace existing entries, needs better error messages when file could not be parsed, filechooser dialog isn't good on mobile, how should alarms be handled?, a progress indicator when there are multiple entries would be nice, more keyboard shortcuts).
+* Import functionality is work-in-progress (can't specify todo list, can't replace existing entries, needs better error messages when file could not be parsed, needs an "import all" button, filechooser dialog isn't good on mobile, how should alarms be handled?, more keyboard shortcuts).

 * How do we share events?
 Do we need an "Export" function?